-The actual salary of a medical office manager depends greatly on the type and size of the medical facility that they will be working within.
-As with most management positions, the more education and experience that you have within the area of health care and management will help to increase the salary base you can expect to receive.
-A survey that was conducted in 2009 by the Professional Association of Health Care Office Manage reported that specialty medical practices where paying their medical office managers an average of $54,314 when working in the field of gastroenterology, $54,201 in dermatology, $58,899 in cardiology, $47,152 in family practice, $44,910 in obstetrics and $51,466 in the area of pediatrics.*
+The medical office manager salary depends significantly on the type and size of the medical facility that they will be working within.
+As with most management positions, the more education and experience that you have within the area of healthcare and management will help to increase the salary base you can expect to receive.

 Job Description and Outlook